jimp-dev/gifwrap/README.md

 | frames | [<code>Array.&lt;GifFrame&gt;</code>](#GifFrame) | Array of frames to encode |
 | spec | <code>object</code> | An optional object that may provide values for `loops` and `colorScope`, as defined for the Gif class.
 However, `colorSpace` may also take the value Gif.GlobalColorsPreferred (== 0) to indicate that the encoder should attempt to create only a global color table. `loop` defaults to 0, looping indefinitely, and `colorScope` defaults to Gif.GlobalColorsPreferred. |

 Encodes a GIF from provided frames.
-Any pixel not having an alpha value of 0xFF renders as transparent within the encoding, while all pixels of alpha value 0xFF are opaque.
+Each pixel having an alpha value of 0x00 renders as transparent within the encoding, while all pixels of non-zero alpha value render as opaque.

 **Returns**: <code>Promise</code> - A Promise that resolves to an instance of the Gif class, representing the encoded GIF.
 <a name="new_GifError_new"></a>